Must See TV: Brand debuts (1993–94)

 Meanwhile, L.A.
-Law, the lineup's sole remaining show from the 1980s, began to experience a sharp decline in ratings on its final two years on the air, as during its eighth and final season, the show went on hiatus in January 1994 to launch the second season of Homicide: Life on the Street.
+Law, the lineup's sole remaining show from the 1980s, began to experience a sharp decline in ratings during its final two seasons.
+The show went on hiatus in January 1994 during its eighth and final season, in order to launch the second season of Homicide: Life on the Street.
 When that series succeeded wildly with a guest appearance by Robin Williams, it was expected that L.A.
 Law would conclude that May and Homicide would succeed it on Thursdays in the 1994 fall season; however, Homicide was moved to Fridays, with a new show, the eventually breakout hit ER taking its place.
 NBC decided not to renew L.A.
 Law for a ninth season at the last minute; ending the show without a proper finale or wrapping up story lines; until eight years later, when NBC agreed to produce a television movie, a reunion show titled L.A.
 Law: The Movie, aired in May 2002 and featuring most of the main cast from the series.